 4.1OG charges a subscription fee to the charity for access to the www.charitycheckout.co.uk service.
 This fee is to be agreed between OG and the charity in connection with first registration, and will vary depending on the annual revenue of the charity.
 The charity agrees to pay this fee in advance either monthly or annually (as agreed) on an ongoing basis, with automatic renewal.
 The charity agrees that if any fees are unpaid for a period of one-month after a due date, then the charity authorises OG to debit the outstanding fee from any donations received by OG for the account of the charity.
 OG or the charity may give notice to cancel their agreement at any time before a renewal.
 When a minimum contract has been specified, cancellation can only occur after the agreed contract period has been served.
 In the case of any fees due or paid in advance, there shall be no refund.

 5.1Once you have made a donation on our site, you will only be able to request a refund if you contact us on or before the 19th day of the following month.
-We will not charge you a fee for processing any refund if your donation was made through our site.
+We will not charge you a fee for processing any refund if your donation was made through our site and processed by us.
 If your donation was processed using a third party processor and wish to request a refund, then such third party processor may apply charges to process your refund.
 Please see Clause 5.3 below concerning refunds by third party processors.

-5.2If you make a donation through our site that was processed by us and your donation is transferred to your selected charity, you may request a refund by directly contacting the charity you made the donation to.
+5.2If you make a donation through our site that was processed by us and your donation has already been transferred to your selected charity, you may request a refund by directly contacting the charity you made the donation to.
 As referred to under Clause 5.1, we will not be able to refund any of your donations if your request for a refund is communicated to us after the 19th day of the following month.